zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 It's instructive to compare the resulting scattering matrix with the expression obtained using the Lorenz-Mie-Debye theory.
 Substitution of Eqn.
 19.8 and 19.24 into 19.6 yields an identical expression, confirming both the accuracy of the dipole approximation and the conditions of its validity.

-#### Measurable Quantities
+#### Light Intensity and Collision Coefficients

-Let us calculate the measurable quantities that are typically used to characterize light scattering by a group of gas molecules.
+Let us calculate the quantities typically used to characterize light scattering by a group of gas molecules.
 For simplicity, we shall assume that we are dealing with a single type of molecule; that way, averaging over shapes, sizes, and compositions of different kinds of molecules can be avoided.
 Thus, all that is left is to evaluate the contribution of molecules in various orientations.

-And, unless the entire group is placed into a uniform and parallel electromagnetic field, the orientations of the individual molecules are likely to follow a uniform distribution \[[8](#references) (ch.
+Unless the entire group is placed into a uniform and parallel electromagnetic field, the orientations of the individual molecules are likely to follow a uniform distribution \[[8](#references) (ch.
 15)\]

 $$ \tag{21.32}
 	p(\alpha, \beta, \gamma)